The Concept of Traditional knowledge and patent issues

 PROTECTION OF TK UNDER INDIAN PATENT LAW

-The patent law in India is granted to any individual for his invention with a novelty.
+The Indian Patent law in India is granted to any individual for his invention with a novelty.
 In this regard, the traditional knowledge does not have an inventiveness or novelty as it consists of information given to present generations by the preceding generations.
 Further, there is no single person who can claim the patent of a traditional knowledge because it is a knowledge of a particular community people on the whole.
 Therefore, the traditional knowledge cannot be protected under the Indian Patent Act.

 From the abovementioned, it is clear that the traditional knowledge will not be approved for registration under Indian Patent Act.